Navigate this Section

 Announced Bipartisan Infrastructure Law Funding as of August 7, 2023

-These maps shows how much funding has been announced for work within states, including a breakdown by category of funding.
-This total includes “formula” funds allocated directly to states for roads and bridges or water systems, for example, as well as specific project funding for airports, ports and superfund site cleanup.
-Several programs have also announced specific project allocations, including the U.S. Army Corps of Engineers, FAA airport grants, and various other water, wildfire and pollution cleanup projects.
+These maps show how much funding has been announced for work within states, including a breakdown by category of funding.
+This total includes “formula” funds allocated directly to states for roads and bridges or water systems, for example, as well as funding for airports, ports and superfund site cleanup.
 A separate tab showcases specific announced and select awarded funding locations and projects.
 Hover over the dot to see details.

 A note about this data:

 These maps are intended to be illustrative of the scope of the Bipartisan Infrastructure Law and the impact it has in all American communities, including yours.

-All data represented on these maps, including project locations and funding amounts, is preliminary and non-binding.
+All announcement data represented on these maps, including award and project locations and funding amounts, is preliminary and non-binding.
 Awards may be contingent on meeting certain requirements.

 Data represents announced funding (formula and discretionary) as of August 7, 2023 and awarded funding as of June 30, 2023.
-This is a small subset of the projects the Bipartisan Infrastructure Law will fund and is not intended to be comprehensive.
-The source of this information is public announcements by federal agencies.
+This is a small subset of what the Bipartisan Infrastructure Law will fund and is not intended to be comprehensive.

 Amounts on “State-Level Summary of Bipartisan Infrastructure Law (BIL) Funding as of August 7, 2023” represent the sum of formula funding allocated to each state/territory and discretionary recipients within that state/territory.
 The total amount shown may not be awarded directly to the state/territory government (for example: FAA Airport Infrastructure Grants are awarded directly to airports but are shown as part of the announced funding within the state the airport is located in).